JordanFerrario/README-generator/README.md

 ## Usage

-Inside your terminal, run the command `node index.js`.
+Inside your terminal, run the command `npm i` followed by `node index.js`.

 ## License